Video-Bench/Video-Bench/README.md

 # Installation

 ## Installation Requirements
-- Python 3.10.14 (strongly recommended)
+- Python 3.10.14 (strongly recommended on Windows).
-  This project is tested and verified to work with Python 3.10.14.
-Other versions may lead to compatibility issues.
+  This project is tested and verified to work reliably with Python 3.10.14, especially on Windows systems.
+Installing other versions or using a different environment may result in compatibility issues.

 - OpenAI API access
    Update your OpenAI API keys in `config.json`:
    ````json